Ohio_529_Plan_Your_Solution_To_Student_Loan_Debt

 Industry honors

 Every year, trusted financial industry investment research and management company, Morningstar, reviews the nation’s 529 college savings programs.
 Once its analysis is complete, Morningstar ranks the 529 plans.
-In its November 2022 report, Ohio’s CollegeAdvantage Direct 529 Plan maintained its silver rating for the tenth year in a row.
-In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan retained its bronze ranking.
-This makes Ohio one of only three state programs that have both their Direct and Advisor 529 Plans ranked as medal-class college savings programs by Morningstar.
+Ohio’s CollegeAdvantage Direct 529 Plan maintained its silver rating for the thirteenth year in a row.
+In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan, retained its silver ranking.
+This makes Ohio one of only two state programs that have both their Direct and Advisor 529 Plans ranked as medal-class college savings programs by Morningstar.
 The high ranking for both CollegeAdvantage 529 Plans highlights the strength of these two college savings plans as well as the industry’s regard for Ohio’s 529 Plan as one of the best in the nation.

 Also, CNBC selected Ohio’s 529 Plan as one of the five best programs nationwide.
 As they wrote, “There isn’t much not to like about the CollegeAdvantage 529 plan — there’s a good mix of investment options (including FDIC-insured accounts), low fees and plans from top companies like Dimensional Fund Advisors.
 In fact, overall management fees are some of the lowest we’ve seen.
 Combined with low expense ratios, this makes this plan one of our top picks.”